HL7/VhDir/pages/_includes/org-description-intro.md

-An extension to provide a friendly description of an organization.
+An extension to provide a human-readable description of an organization.